Children and Young People's Research Network

 The Network is also actively involved in developing and maintaining relationships with external partners such as local schools, theatres, social enterprises, charities and youth groups.
 We work together to conduct research which has a real world impact.
 Please do get in touch if you would be interested in working with us.

-The official launch of the Network will be in November 2017.
-We will host an event at the university and then produce bi-monthly newsletters to keep members and affiliates posted about our work.
+The official launch of the Network was in November 2017.
 Please email Claire Fox, firstname.lastname@example.org to be added to the mailing list if you would like to be kept informed of developments.
 You can also follow us on Twitter @KeeleCYP.